janten/dpt-rp1-py/README.md

 The DPT-RP1 uses SSL encryption to communicate with the computer.
 This requires registering the DPT-RP1 with the computer, which results in two pieces of information -- the client ID and the key file -- that you'll need to run the script.
 You can get this information in three ways.

 #### Registering without the Digital Paper App
 This method requires your DPT-RP1 and your computer to be on the same network segment via WiFi, Bluetooth or a USB connection.
-The USB connection works on Windows on macOS but may not work on a Linux machine.
-If you the USB connection does not work for you, perform the initial setup on a different PC to connect the reader to your WiFi network.
+The USB connection works on Windows and macOS but may not work on a Linux machine.
+If the USB connection does not work for you, perform the initial setup on a different PC to connect the reader to your WiFi network.

 Second, find the DPT-RP1's IP address.
 If you're on WiFi, go to _Wi-Fi Settings_ on the device and tap the connected network.
 If you're on Bluetooth, it's likely _172.25.47.1_.
 You can also try the hostname _digitalpaper.local_.

-Finally, use the _register_ command, substituting the files you want the client ID and key written to, and the IP address of the device:
+Finally, use the _register_ command, substituting the IP address of the device:

 ```
 dptrp1 --client-id <client_id file> register